The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Reproducibility via the Living SEB App

-Both tutorial analyses can be reproduced in the Meta-analysis and MetaSEM modules of the Living SEB App.
+All analyses can be reproduced in the Meta-analysis and MetaSEM modules of the Living SEB App.
 Users can select specific subsets of studies, download data and R code, and generate updated reports.
-This ensures that results presented here remain transparent, reproducible, and adaptable as the evidence base grows.
+In line with this idea, an updated report of these analyses is published monthly at https://feracotommaso.github.io/living_SEB_review/paper/livingSEBresults.html as part of the project.

 Discussion